 The Pomodoro Technique is a time management method developed by Francesco Cirillo.
 The technique is about breaking down work time into intervals, traditionally 25 minutes in length, separated by a 5-minute break.
 This technique can be used to help you stay focused on each task when you have a large and varied to-do list.
 Using the Pomodoro technique can help you crank through a list of tasks by forcing you to adhere to strict timing.
 In a long run, you may be able to learn how to master your time management without the help of a timer.

-Stay healthy and safety comes first
+Stay healthy and be legal

 This is, by far, one of the most underrated tips for staying productive.
 How will you be able to finish your projects effectively if you aren’t in your best condition?
 When you get sick is sometimes a game of chance, but travelling and exposing yourself to new environments can make those odds worse.
 That’s why it’s crucial that you take extra care for self.
 Get your vaccines done and always carry a first aid kit and a hand sanitizer.
 Try to eat healthily and do some exercises in your hotel room to stay fit.
 Also, make sure you are abiding by all local laws, particularly around immigration.
 For example, you may need to get a visa in order to have an extended stay in certain countries.
 Some countries require both a visa as well as certain vaccinations.
 A Saudi visa, for example, may be required for visitors from the UK.

 Know that safety comes first